Electricity and meter questions answered

 Where is my electricity meter?

-If you can’t find your meter inside your property then you may need to look outside.
-You're looking for your meter box, which is most likely white.
+If you can’t find your meter inside your property, then you may need to look outside.
+You're looking for your meter box, which is mostly likely white.

 If you live in a flat or an apartment, you might find your meter on the ground floor.
-Each meter should be labelled with the corresponding flat – if not you’ll need to contact your landlord and they'll be able to tell you where it is.
-If you have a bill you can match the meter serial number to the front of the meter.
-If you own the flat and aren't sure where the meter is, contact the property agent or supplier.
+Each meter should be labelled with the corresponding flat – if not, you’ll need to contact your landlord, and they'll be able to tell you where it is.
+If you have a bill, you can match the meter serial number to the front of the meter.
+If you own the flat and are unsure where the meter is, contact the property agent or supplier.